Boltzmann constant

 The Boltzmann constant (k_{B} or k) is the proportionality factor that relates the average relative thermal energy of particles in a gas with the thermodynamic temperature of the gas.
-It occurs in the definitions of the kelvin and the gas constant, and in Planck's law of black-body radiation and Boltzmann's entropy formula, and is used in calculating thermal noise in resistors.
-The Boltzmann constant has dimensions of energy divided by temperature, the same as entropy.
+It occurs in the definitions of the kelvin (K) and the molar gas constant, in Planck's law of black-body radiation and Boltzmann's entropy formula, and is used in calculating thermal noise in resistors.
+The Boltzmann constant has dimensions of energy divided by temperature, the same as entropy and heat capacity.
 It is named after the Austrian scientist Ludwig Boltzmann.